prismarinenetwork/Hypertabs-Static-Version/README.md

 For any other deployment service, use like any other static website for production.

 Thanks to AN for the main [repository](https://github.com/amethystnetwork-dev/Hypertabs/tree/main/static) base.
 Make sure to add credit to this repository and also to star it.
-Also this person is really bothered because this runs on a backend, so its not fully static. https://github.com/FoxMoss